tweag/python-monorepo-example/content/blog/2020-04-09-bazel-remote-cache.md

 ---
-title: "Setting up a shared build cache <br/>using Bazel"
+title: "Setting up a shared build cache  using Bazel"
 shortTitle: "Shared Bazel cache"
 author: Mark Karpov
-tags: bazel, devops
+tags: [bazel, devops]
 description: "How to set up a remote Bazel cache, and why it is a good idea."
 ---